LUNAProject22/Know-Show/README.md

 # Know-Show: Benchmarking Video-Language Models on Spatio-Temporal Grounded Reasoning

-This repository contains the official PyTorch implementation of the paper:
+This repository contains the Know-Show benchmark and the official PyTorch implementation of the paper:

 **Know-Show: Benchmarking Video-Language Models on Spatio-Temporal Grounded Reasoning (arXiv 2025)**
 Chinthani Sugandhika, Chen Li, Deepu Rajan, Basura Fernando